 The good news is life insurance is more affordable than you may think and there are different kinds of insurance to fit your family’s needs.

 How life insurance works

-Life insurance is an important financial safety net that provides an income tax-free death benefit to beneficiaries upon your1 death.
-You purchase the amount and type of coverage that fits your needs, pay premiums and your chosen beneficiaries receive the benefit.
+Life insurance is an important financial safety net that provides an income tax-free death benefit to beneficiaries upon your death.1 You purchase the amount and type of coverage that fits your needs, pay premiums and your chosen beneficiaries receive the benefit.
 Beneficiaries can use the money to help with their everyday living expenses — such as mortgage payments or medical bills, education expenses, your funeral costs and more.